hashbang/charts/README.md

 This repo is WIP, but aims to be the new home for all of the needed tooling and configuration to deploy or maintain hashbang infrastructure.

-This is intended to superseed the "admin-tools" repo to a get us to immutable infrastructure-as-code using terraform to provision resources and helm/k8s to manage services.
+This is intended to supercede the "admin-tools" repo to a get us to immutable infrastructure-as-code using terraform to provision resources and helm/k8s to manage services.